Rope Links

 Because it absorbs water it is liable to stain.
 This is not necessarily harmful but can be unsightly.

-Nylon is usually used as monofilament.
-I have not seen it being chopped and re-spun.
+Nylon rope is usually made from long extruded mono-filament.
+I have not seen it being chopped and re-spun, maybe for specialty items?
 Nylon rope comes either braided or twisted.

-It can be made from thicker or thinner strands which will affect its feel and appearance.
+It can be made from thicker or thinner strands which will affect its feel, stiffness and appearance.
+It can be very soft and easy to handle, or quite harsh to the touch.

-Some nylon rope is available with water repelling coating which reduce water absorption.
+Some nylon rope is available with water repelling coating which reduce water absorption and loss of strength.

 Advantages and Disadvantages of Nylon Rope